 To avoid becoming a phishing victim, think critically about any information on the internet.
 Don’t trust suspicious lotteries, games, and emails.
 Don’t open attachments and links if you’re not sure about their safety.
-Protect your computer with antivirus software.
+Protect your computer with antivirus software and ad tracking blocker.

 If you receive an email from one of your contacts, but something about it seems off, contact the person that it came from to find out if their account has been hacked.
 Keep your passwords in a secure location and don’t use the same password for all of your accounts.
 Make sure your login details are not easy to guess and change them regularly.
 Many websites and devices have the option of two-step authentication which makes data theft far more complicated.